-January is my birthday month and The Westcliff was the perfect location for a weekend of pampering and luxury.
-This was my first visit to the iconic hotel since it had been taken over by the renowned Four Seasons group and re-opened in December 2014 after extensive revamping.
+January is my birthday month and The Westcliff Hotel was the perfect location for a weekend of pampering and luxury.
+This was my first visit to the iconic hotel since it had been taken over by the renowned Four Seasons group.
 It is the only Four Seasons hotel in South Africa and is perfectly situated between the CBD and the Sandton area in one of Johannesburg’s most exclusive residential neighbourhoods.

 The picturesque hotel stands among lushly landscaped gardens woven with courtyards and fountains.
 A winding cobbled driveway weaves through the multilevel blocks of rooms cascading down the hillside.
 The blocks are named after various Johannesburg suburbs.
 Beautiful black glass elevators with panoramic views take guests to the hotel’s elevated eateries.